 Each year, Loyola chooses a Common Text for all first-year students to read before arriving on campus.
-During Fall Welcome Week, the entire Class of 2020 will convene and you will discuss this text with your academic advisor and your fellow students in your Messina group.
+During Fall Welcome Week, the entire Class of 2021 will convene and you will discuss this text with your academic advisor and your fellow students in your Messina group.
 It is important that you read the text with care and come prepared to discuss the ideas presented in this study guide.
 The Common Text is considered “common reading” and may be included in Messina course discussions, tests, or assignments.
-We will also sponsor lectures and events throughout the year to address themes raised in the text and the upcoming election.
+We will also sponsor lectures and events throughout the year to address themes raised in the text.

-View a Large Print PDF copy of the Common Text Study Guide
+Large Print PDF Version of Study Guide and Essay Contest

 Questions and Issues to Consider

 The Call to “Get Close”